The main venue for the academic sessions of the conference is Saint-Bavo’s House (Biezekapelstraat 2).

 The criteria for the prize are the following:

-- The applicant is in the initial stage of their academic career, working on their dissertation or having finished it recently, participating in the International Colloquium on Late and Vulgar Latin for the first or second time.
+- At the time of the 2022 colloquium, the applicant is in the initial stage of their academic career, working on their dissertation or having finished it recently, participating in the International Colloquium on Late and Vulgar Latin for the first or second time.

 - The paper presented is of good quality, deals with linguistic problems of Late and Vulgar Latin (including the transition from Latin to Romance), and demonstrates originality and familiarity with relevant concepts and issues in contemporary research.